Dentofacial Orthopedics On Upper West Side

 Fixing an Underbite

 These appliances are most effective when used in children.
 With adults who have an underbite, the devices are generally not effective, because the bones are no longer growing.
-Instead, surgical correction of the bite is recommended.
+Instead, surgical correction of the bite is used.

 5-Star-Rated Orthodontist for Dentofacial Orthopedics on Upper West Side